Broomfield Transit Study

 Find out more and share your thoughts about transit in Broomfield!

-Transit, or buses, trains, or vans that are available to the public and used to get customers from point A to point B, both locally and regionally, is a key ingredient for creating an equitable and sustainable community.
-The City and County of Broomfield is conducting a study to identify ways to improve transit for Broomfield residents, commuters and visitors.
+Transit, or buses, trains, and vans that are available to the public and used to get customers from point A to point B, is a key component of equitable and sustainable communities.
+The City and County of Broomfield is conducting a study to identify ways to improve transit access for all ages, abilities and incomes.
 Your input will be used to help guide recommendations for transit service improvements.

 Project Overview

-Broomfield continues to grow and change, and so do the mobility needs of its residents.
-A transit study is needed to help identify ways to improve transit access for all ages, abilities and incomes.
-By taking a close look at community demographics, travel patterns, planned developments and current transit services (like the Regional Transportation District (RTD) Flexride and bus routes and Broomfield Easy Ride), we will be able to understand current and future mobility needs and identify gaps in the current transit network.
-Using these findings and community input, the study will develop recommendations for how the City and County of Broomfield can work with transit providers to offer more convenient transit options.
+Broomfield continues to grow and change and so do the mobility needs of its residents.
+A transit study is needed to help identify ways to improve transit access both now and into the future.
+By taking a close look at community demographics, travel patterns, planned developments and current transit services, the project team will be able to understand current and future mobility needs and identify gaps in the current transit network.
+Using these findings and community input, the study will develop recommendations for transit service improvements.

 Public Engagement